 Thank you for your new or continued interest in serving OU students as a Registered Student Organization adviser.
 Below you will find information addressing the most common questions and concerns of advisors.

 Students greatly benefit from a well-rounded collegiate experience encompassing both academic pursuits and social involvement.
 As an adviser, you have the opportunity to help students learn and apply life skills such as networking, leadership development, critical thinking, organizational management, and communication techniques.
 You can serve in a mentor capacity, experience student life outside the classroom, and build relationships that students will remember and appreciate long after their college years.
-Serving as an RSO advisor is a commitment to the students and to the University of Oklahoma, but in return you will benefit from a greater knowledge of student development, a feeling of connectedness to University activities, and a sense of accomplishment that your efforts have directly and positively impacted the lives of students.
+Serving as an RSO Adviser is a commitment to the students and to the University of Oklahoma, but in return you will benefit from a greater knowledge of student development, a feeling of connectedness to University activities, and a sense of accomplishment that your efforts have directly and positively impacted the lives of students.

-Continuity - The advisor provides stability for organizations so records are not lost during the constant turnover of officers as students graduate from the University.
+Continuity - The adviser provides stability for organizations so records are not lost during the constant turnover of officers as students graduate from the University.
 The advisor can assist students with information regarding events, processes, etc. that have worked in the past and may be applicable to future group endeavors.

-Inclusion - A Registered Student Organization should be sure to extend invitations to the advisor for group meetings and planned activities.
-The organization can outline expectations for advisor involvement and should be sure to clearly communicate such expectations to a potential advisor before he/she is committed to working with the group.
+Inclusion - A Registered Student Organization should be sure to extend invitations to the adviser for group meetings and planned activities.
+The organization can outline expectations for advisor involvement and should be sure to clearly communicate such expectations to a potential adviser before he/she is committed to working with the group.
 The organization should also be respectful of the advisor's work and other commitments, and should plan activities with expected attendance accordingly.